 “If you want to live with the masses, think emotionally.
 If you want to live with the middle class, think positively.
 If you want live with the world class, think critically.” –Steve Siebold

 I have been impulsive and hasty as long as I can remember.
-And I have known myself, by my results, stupid, as long as I remember.
+And I have known myself, by my results, stupid, stupid as the stupid does, as long as I remember.

 My results in any endeavor, any relationship, and the business of life have been anything but stellar.
 Mistakes, mistakes, mistakes.